agvergara/Report_Template/README.md

 # Report Template

 LaTeX template for college reports.
+Currently for Universidad Rey Juan Carlos reports, you may want to change the logo to match your uni.

 Feel free to contact any upgrades! :)